-I had the opportunity to witness a remarkable event in Sydney recently, the Success Summit where Tony Robbins was appearing.
+I had the opportunity to witness a remarkable event in Sydney where Tony Robbins was appearing.
 An incredible experience to say the least.
 He certainly lived up to his reputation of being a brilliant presenter.
-In a room that was close to ‘freezing’ (Tony likes it that way), there was an audience of 3,000 expectant followers, who digested his style, his presence and quickly embraced the energy of the session.
+In a room that was close to ‘freezing’ (Tony likes it that way), there was an audience of 3,000 expectant followers, who digested his style, his presence and quickly embraced the energy of his session.

 The stimulus of that event cannot be understated.
-The exhilaration of being part of something amazing, that you don’t experience every day, stays with you.
-Tony’s words were many, but the overriding message was that each person has the ability ‘to create a life that overflows with lasting success and fulfilment’.
+The exhilaration of being part of something amazing stays with you.
+Tony’s words were many, but the overriding message was we all have the ability ‘to create a life that overflows with lasting success and fulfilment’.

 The event reinforced what is important – putting ourselves and our needs first.
 Such a difficult thing to do when other pressures rear their heads.
 Planning to achieve a personal goal is so important to ensure our well-being of who we are, and how we see ourselves, remembering that we as individuals are people too.